devhelp/piwik-bundle/README.md

 ### Create piwik client service that is used in config.yml

-This example uses built-in PiwikGuzzleClient class that is responsible for making http request to Piwik
+This example uses PiwikGuzzleClient class that is responsible for making http request to Piwik.
+You can include this extension by including [devhelp/piwik-api-guzzle](http://github.com/devhelp/piwik-api-guzzle) in your project

 ```yml
 my_piwik.client: